Is the Cobberdog right for you?

 Therapy and Companion Dog

-It is a newer breed being developed for therapy and service work.
+It is a newer breed bred for therapy and service work.

 For one, it’s a breed and not a cross.
-Its genetic make up is completely different and has been selectively and purposefully developed like all other dog breeds have been.
+Its genetic makeup is completely different and has been selectively and purposefully developed as all other dog breeds have been.
+The American Cobberdog has far exceeded the requirements to be a pure breed, though the AKC will not recognize it nor do we want to be recognized by them.

-Australian Cobberdogs are consistent in gentle temperaments, allergy/asthma friendly, non shedding coats and wonderful intelligence.
+American Cobberdogs are consistent in gentle temperaments, allergy/asthma friendly, nonshedding coats, and wonderful intelligence.
 These are the qualities we want in our dogs.

-We continue to better the breed and have managed to produce soulful, intelligent dogs that predominantly have the beautiful wavy fleece coat.
+We continue to better the breed and have produced soulful, intelligent dogs that predominantly have beautiful wavy fleece coats.

-Maggie and Winnie 1 Jan 1, 11Is the Australian Cobberdog the right breed for you?
+Maggie and Winnie 1 Jan 1, 11Is the American Cobberdog the right breed for you?

 What is the “Fleece coat?”